|

 Conditions for entitlement

 103C.
-The benefits under this Chapter shall apply to a merger, if all the following
+The benefits under this Chapter shall apply to a merger, if all the

 conditions are met: